Shannon Garrett, RN, CHLC, CNN

 Hashimoto’s thyroiditis, but also celiac disease and pernicious anemia, yay!
 Prior to

-those diagnoses, I had been diagnosed with interstitial cystitis which today is
+those diagnosed, I had been diagnosed with interstitial cystitis which today is

 viewed to be closely linked with autoimmune disease.
 I was relieved and perplexed